clux/modul8/Readme.md

  - compiles CommonJS compatible JavaScript, CoffeeScript or hooked in AltJS
  - low footprint: ~1kB (minified/gzipped) output size inflation
  - enforces modularity best practices and logs an npm style dependency tree
- - injecd require data dynamically from the server or live from the client
+ - can inject data to require dynamically from the server or live from the client
- - no need to ever maintain include lists or order
+ - easy to write, modular plugins allows super easy client extensions with server logic and data
  - minimizes global usage, encapsulates exports in closures, absorbs library globals
  - only rebuilds on repeat calls if necessary (files modified || options changed)
  - ideal for single page web applications, 1 or 2 HTTP request to get all code